-Under the Local Government Act (1989) ('LGA'), a primary objective of all Victorian Local Governments is to, "ensure the equitable imposition of rates and charges" (Section 3C(f)) and, "to ensure transparency and accountability in Council decision making" (Section 3C(g)).
+Under the Local Government Act (1989), a primary objective of all Victorian Local Governments is to, "ensure the equitable imposition of rates and charges" (Section 3C(f)) and, "to ensure transparency and accountability in Council decision making" (Section 3C(g)).
 Section 136 of the Act also requires that Councils pursue spending and rating policies that are consistent with a reasonable degree of stability in the level of the rates burden.

-The purpose of this Rating Strategy is therefore to consider the rating options available to Council under the LGA and how Council's choices in applying these options contribute towards meeting an equitable rating strategy where rates and charges are shared by the community.
+The purpose of this Rating Strategy is therefore to consider what rating options are available to Council under the Local Government Act (1989) and how Council's choices in applying these options contribute towards meeting an equitable rating strategy.